AsuraKing13/intourcams/database_migrations.md

 -- **Notification function to send to all users** CREATE OR REPLACE FUNCTION public.send_notification_to_all_users(p_message text) RETURNS void LANGUAGE plpgsql SECURITY DEFINER AS $$ DECLARE user_record record;
 BEGIN
-  -- This function is intended to be called by an admin.
-  -- It iterates through all users and creates a personalized notification for each.
-  -- This ensures that users who register after the notification is sent do not receive it.
   IF (SELECT public.is_admin_or_editor()) THEN
-    FOR user_record IN SELECT id FROM public.users LOOP
-      INSERT INTO public.notifications (id, recipient_id, message, type, "timestamp") VALUES (gen_random_uuid(), user_record.id::text, p_message, 'status_change', now());
+    FOR user_record IN SELECT id FROM public.users LOOP INSERT INTO public.notifications (id, recipient_id, message, type, "timestamp") VALUES (gen_random_uuid(), user_record.id::text, p_message, 'status_change', now());
     END LOOP;
-  ELSE
-    RAISE EXCEPTION 'Only Admins or Editors can send notifications to all users.';
+  ELSE RAISE EXCEPTION 'Only Admins or Editors can send notifications to all users.';
   END IF;
 END;
 $$;